 Fall is a great time to do some family photos or just take some photos at the dog park.
 Visit your local parks and national park if you live near one – and find the color!

 Here are a few fall portraits I’ve done over the years.
-For portrait photographers, this is the busiest time of year doing family photos because everyone wants the colorful leaves as the background.
+For portrait photographers, this is the busiest season of year doing family photos because everyone wants the colorful leaves as the background.

 If you need help with portraits, sign up for my FREE portrait photography email series CLICK HERE.